Postdoc at the McGovern Institute for Brain Research

-I am a PhD candidate in ECE at Cornell University working with Mert Sabuncu and Amy Kuceyeski.
-I use techniques from artificial intelligence and functional imaging to understand how the brain works.
+I am a postdoc at the McGovern Institute for Brain Research at MIT, working with Nancy Kanwisher.
+I use techniques from artificial intelligence and functional imaging to understand how the brain processes the world.
 To that end, I’m interested in the development of computational models that can accurately predict how the brain responds under naturalistic stimulation.
-By modelling the computations underlying sensory processing ‘in the wild’, a critical focus of my research is to understand the function of different brain areas and how they collectively support complex human behavior.
-During my PhD, I also worked more broadly at the intersection of machine learning and neuroimaging, particularly in the use of predictive models to understand the distinctive characteristics of the brains of people affected with different mental disorders.
-The ultimate goal of this work is to develop novel diagnostics of neuropsychiatric diseases, and to harness the improved understanding of the brain and mental disorders to inform treatment and design personalized therapeutics.
+By developing these neural models, a critical focus of my research is to probe the nature of representations and computations in the brain and understand how they support complex human behavior.
+During my PhD, I also worked more broadly at the intersection of machine learning and neuroimaging, developing predictive models to understand the distinctive characteristics of the brains of people affected with different mental disorders.
+The ultimate goal of this work is to develop novel diagnostics of neuropsychiatric diseases.

 [Jul'20] Co-led a breakout session on “Machine Learning for Neuroimaging” with Elvisha Dhamala and Carmen Khoo in the Women in Machine Learning un-workshop @ ICML'20.

 [Jun'20] Presented our research poster on “holistic neural encoding with multi-modal naturalistic stimuli” at OHBM 2020.
 The poster and a quick video walkthrough is also available at

 Meenakshi Khosla, Gia H. Ngo, Keith Jamison, Amy Kuceyeski and Mert R. Sabuncu To appear in NeurIPS 2020[arXiv]